byteboard/editor-walkthrough-web/walkthrough.md

 ### The Terminal

 * You can open and close the terminal window by clicking the <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> icon above this panel.
-* Any commands you will need to run will be found in a black code box like the one you see below.
-To run the command, click the  <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> icon on the right side of the code box to paste the command directly into the terminal and push enter to get the script to run.
+* To run a command listed in your instruction, click the  <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> icon on the right side of the code box below to paste the command directly into the terminal and push enter.

 ```bash
 sh ~/editor-walkthrough/timer.sh